 The Bottom Line on Emergency Savings

 And once you do reach your savings goal, that’s when things get exciting.
-Not only will you sleep better, but you’ll be on your way to accomplishing bigger and better things with your money, knowing that you have a solid foundation in place.
+Not only will you sleep better, but you’ll be on your way to accomplishing bigger and better things with your money, knowing you have a solid foundation.